Handling Criminal Defense Cases

 Can New Evidence Be Introduced in an Appeal?

 Generally, appeals focus on issues evident from the trial record, and new evidence is not typically introduced.
-However, if significant new evidence arises that could affect the outcome, there may be alternative legal options such as a motion for a new trial.
+However, if significant new evidence arises that could affect the outcome, there may be alternative legal options, such as a motion for a new trial.
 Our Manassas appeals lawyer can help explore these possibilities and determine the best course of action.

 The introduction of new evidence is a complex area requiring detailed assessment and strategic planning.
 Our legal team examines the implications of this new evidence, its potential impact on prior judicial decisions, and its admissibility.
 This approach ensures that every available advantage is carefully evaluated to bolster your position during an appeal.

-What is the Appeals Process in Virginia?
+What Is the Appeals Process in Virginia?

 An appeal is not a retrial but a legal review of the proceedings to determine whether errors occurred that impacted the final decision.
 A Manassas appeals attorney examines trial records, motions, jury instructions, and other critical aspects to assess whether legal mistakes influenced the case’s outcome.
-Key aspects of the appeals process include:

 - Identifying Legal Errors: An appeal is based on claims that the court made mistakes in applying the law, admitting evidence, or issuing jury instructions.